 This year, we are pleased to recognize The Cheesecake Factory, an upscale casual restaurant chain, as a nominee for this award.
-This company defines its purpose with the following statement: “We nurture bodies, minds, hearts and spirits.”
-Community involvement, sustainable practices and employee engagement are just a few examples of their commitment to this purpose.
+This company defines its purpose with the following statement: “We nurture bodies, minds, hearts, and spirits.”
+Community involvement, sustainable practices, and employee engagement are just a few examples of their commitment to this purpose.

 Fighting Hunger Across the Nation

 The Cheesecake Factory gives back to the community regularly through numerous events.
-Their most notable events are the Peanut Butter Drive during Hunger Action Month, Thanksgiving Day feasts and the Give Back team sponsorship program.
+Their most notable events are the Peanut Butter Drive during Hunger Action Month, Thanksgiving Day feasts, and the Give Back team sponsorship program.

 Hunger Action Month is an event produced by Feeding America, the nation’s largest hunger-relief charity, and occurs annually during the month of September.
 The Cheesecake Factory team members actively involve themselves throughout the month to raise awareness and funds.
-Passion plays a huge role during this month, as staff across the organization host rummage sales, haunted houses during Halloween, and produce awareness videos using their own resources.
+Passion plays a huge role during this month, as staff across the organization host rummage sales, and haunted houses during Halloween, and produce awareness videos using their own resources.
 Dina Barmasse, Senior Vice President of Human Resources at The Cheesecake Factory, explained, “All the videos share a common thread: each one conveys our staff and managers’ sincere desire to make a difference in the lives of people in need.